micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 6.md

 And to the sons of Aaron they gave _one of_ the cities of refuge, Hebron; also Libnah with its common-lands, Jattir, Eshtemoa with its common-lands,

 ###### 58
-[^t]Hilen with its common-lands, Debir with its common-lands,
+Hilen with its common-lands, Debir with its common-lands,

 ###### 59
-[^u]Ashan with its common-lands, and Beth Shemesh with its common-lands.
+Ashan with its common-lands, and Beth Shemesh with its common-lands.

 ###### 60
-And from the tribe of Benjamin: Geba with its common-lands, [^v]Alemeth with its common-lands, and Anathoth with its common-lands.
+And from the tribe of Benjamin: Geba with its common-lands, Alemeth with its common-lands, and Anathoth with its common-lands.
 All their cities among their families _were_ thirteen.

 ###### 61
 To the rest of the family of the tribe of the Kohathites _they gave_ by lot ten cities from half the tribe of Manasseh.